 - The FDA has provided an Enforcement Action Plan for advertising and promotion restrictions which details current thinking on enforcement of Tobacco Control Act Requirements

-EAS Consulting Group, LLC offers a range of consulting, submission and auditing services for tobacco products and services industry including:
+EAS Consulting Group, LLC offers a range of consulting and auditing services for tobacco products and services industry including:

-- Assisting with regulatory compliance, registration, listing and submission requirements
+- Assisting with regulatory compliance, registration, and listing requirements

 - Preparing the industry for FDA tobacco GMPs and audits

 - The Family Smoking Prevention and Tobacco Control Act, supplemental FDA guidance and the May 2016 Deeming Rule

 - Monitoring of FDA tobacco activities, dockets and regulation, and developments